In the beginning……

 Some colors and patterns are more unusual than others and infrequently seen.
 At Columbia Springs Labradoodles, we typically produce puppies in the colors of chalk (white/cream), apricot, red, caramel and black with solid or solid with white patterns.
 Whatever color or pattern, they are all adorable.

-Australian Labradoodles range from 14-24 inches tall at the wither and weigh 15-65 pounds.
+Australian Labradoodles range from 14-24 inches tall at the wither and usually weigh 15-65 pounds.
 The Australian Labradoodle Association has defined the following size categories:

 - Miniature.
 Between 14-16 inches tall at the wither and usually weighing less than 25 pounds.